Enabling Scalable Distributed Beamforming via Networked LEO Satellites Towards 6G: Centralized Beamforming Optimization and Inter-Satellite Link Topologies

 \acp{isl} serve as space infrastructure that enables satellites to communicate directly with each other via RF and/or free-space optical (FSO) signals, rather than relying on ground stations, which suffer from limited link budgets and high latency. \acp{isl} offer high-speed and real-time communication capabilities for exchange of command, control, and data information~\cite{halim2021vtm,popov2020access}. \acp{isl} can be categorized into intra-plane and inter-plane types.
 Intra-plane \acp{isl} allow satellites within the same orbital plane to communicate with each other.
 These links are relatively stable, as the satellites move at the same speed and maintain a consistent distance.
 In contrast, inter-plane \acp{isl} enable communication between satellites in different orbital planes.
 These links are more dynamic because the relative distance and visibility between different orbits can vary significantly over time.

 As illustrated in Fig. \ref{constellation}, we present two representative topologies, namely, the Ring topology (Fig. \ref{constellation}(a)) and the Star topology (Fig. \ref{constellation}(b)), spanning across multiple orbital planes\cite{liz2022access}.
 In the Ring topology, information flows unidirectionally through the network.
 In contrast, the Star topology enables bidirectional information exchange between edge satellites and a central satellite node.
 We implicitly assume that cooperation exists among \ac{leo} satellites in adjacent orbital planes, which traverse in the same direction\cite{popov2020access}.
 This assumption facilitates the maintenance of stable \acp{isl} topologies among cooperative \ac{leo} satellites and helps avoid frequent re-establishment of \acp{isl} caused by changes in physical topology.
-In what follows, we develop two decentralized implementations of distributed beamforming tailored to networked \ac{leo} satellites systems, corresponding to the Ring and Star topologies, respectively.
-Note that practical \ac{isl} topologies may differ from these two idealized structures, potentially involving more complex configurations and constraints\cite{liz2022access}.
-Designing decentralized algorithms for \emph{arbitrary \ac{isl} topologies} encountered in practice remains an intriguing direction for future research.
+In what follows, we develop two decentralized implementations of distributed beamforming tailored to networked \ac{leo} satellites systems, corresponding to the Ring and Star topologies, respectively\footnote{In this work, the \ac{isl} topology is modeled as \emph{piecewise constant} within each beamforming-optimization window, whose duration is sub-second (typically tens to a few hundreds of ms).
+By contrast, handovers for a terrestrial \ac{ut} at 500–600 km LEO altitudes occur on timescales of tens of seconds to a few minutes.
+This separation of timescales allows the distributed algorithms to converge under a fixed topology and only refresh when a handover or major topology change occurs.
+In practice, a handover triggers rescheduling with a warm start from the previous solution, which primarily increases convergence time rather than altering the optimizer or update rules.}.

+Note that practical \ac{isl} topologies often depart from the two idealized structures considered here and may involve more complex, time-varying configurations and constraints~\cite{liz2022access}.
+In addition, link-layer effects, such as synchronization jitter and queuing, introduce per-hop latency, and occasional packet losses may trigger retransmissions.
+These aspects primarily increase the elapsed time to convergence but do not fundamentally alter the optimization framework developed in the following sections.
+Thus, for simplicity, we abstract them away to focus on the algorithmic design.
+A comprehensive treatment, covering decentralized algorithms for \emph{arbitrary} \ac{isl} topologies and practical mitigations (e.g., time-stamping and discarding stale messages, or reusing last-known intermediates when an update is missed) is left to future work.